1.

 I’m hesitant to work with a company so far away, whom I’ve never met.
 How can I increase my comfort level?

-We’re asked this often, so we encourage you to see “Testimonials” on our website and also visit www.facebook.com/BDsCycles and see the dozens of reviews our clients have posted.
-If you need further assurances, we’ll be happy to provide contact details for actual clients who can speak about their experience with BD’s Cycles.
+I am occasionally asked this question, but the reality is in this day and age, buying a pint job is no different than buying tires or an exhaust system online.
+I encourage you to visit www.facebook.com/BDsCycles and see the hundreds of reviews and comments my clients have posted.
+If you need further assurances, I'd be happy to provide contact details for actual clients who can speak about their experience with BD’s Cycles.